disusered/docs-test/content/architecture/components/client-api.md

 title: Client API
 ---

 The Client API is a {term}`Gateway API` that serves as the entry point for customer-facing applications.
+It manages seat inventory via seats.io and maintains local state for session management.

 ## Overview